ajithrnayak/ajith_blog/content/posts/2022-12-10---vuejs_using_youtube_api_in_gridsome_site/index.md

 But before we get started, we'll need an [API key](https://developers.google.com/youtube/v3/getting-started#before-you-start) so that we can authenticate and identify the submitted API requests.
 Follow the instructions to obtain the key.

-Note that YouTube uses playlists to identify special collections of videos for a channel, such as uploaded videos and positively rated (liked) videos.
+Note that YouTube uses playlists to identify special collections of videos(such as uploaded videos and positively rated (liked) videos) for a channel.
 We are interested in a playlist of uploaded videos, so we must obtain the 'playlistId' for this playlist.

 ###### Get PlaylistId